Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 There are also lots of nature walks and activities held in the grounds.

 Blenheim Palace is also hosting a Halloween themed trail over the October half term but with a twist: it’s in the dark, with the first trail starting at 17:15.

 Spooktacular illuminations and lighting bring the trail to life through the haunted woods and Secret Garden.
 There will also be plenty of sweet treats available to try, including hot chocolate and toasted marshmallows.
 They also have Halloween themed afternoon teas available for both children and adults.

 The Crealy Spook-Fest will run over the October half term week and will feature some amazing spooky attractions, live shows and other Halloween-themed entertainment.

-You can follow the witches’ trail in the Haunting of the Wilderness to search for hidden clues, get lost in the brilliant Scare Maze, and older kids will love the Escape the Creaky Hotel attraction as well.
-There’s also the Book of Spells live cirque show to enjoy, and Buddy & Blossom’s Halloween Bash to boot.
+You can follow the witches’ trail in the Sounds of the Wilderness to search for hidden clues, get lost in the brilliant Scarecrow Scare Maze, and older kids will love the Escape the Creaky Hotel attraction as well.
+There’s also the Spooky Street Circus to enjoy, and Buddy & Blossom’s Halloween Bash to boot.
 Make sure you pick up your free pumpkin from the patch before you leave!

 Scarily Ever After at Fairytale Farm